Ahbis/portfolio/index.md

   <div style="text-align: justify">
   Active investing in the asset management industry aims to beat the stock market’s average returns, for which portfolio managers track a particular index and try to beat that index by creating their own portfolios.

   Portfolio construction involves selection of stocks that have a higher probability of giving better returns in comparison to the tracking index, like S&P 500.
-In this project, we aim to use the concept of Network Analysis to select a basket of stocks and create two portfolios. those portfolio will then be simulated by investing a certain amount, keeping the portfolio for an entire year, it will then be compared against the S&P 500 index.
+In this project, we aimed to use the concept of Network Analysis to select a basket of stocks and create two portfolios. those portfolio will then be simulated by investing a certain amount, keeping the portfolio for an entire year, it will then be compared against the S&P 500 index.

   </div>